eclipse-kuksa/kuksa.val.services/seat_service/README.md

 - The output will be stored to ``./docs/out``.
 You can watch the documentation with open the following file in the browser:
   `./docs/doxygen/out/html/index.html`

+# Known Issues

+If you are setting the seat to 1000 or 0 (100%, 0%) the logic for moving the seat for a direction does not reach its final stage.
+Then it is not possible to move in another direction.
+New movements in the same direction are possible.
+Final stage is reached for maximum/minimum 990/10.
+It is recommended to not move the seat to 100% or 0%.